Español

 Targeted drugs do not yet play a large role in treating brain or spinal cord tumors, but some of them might be helpful for certain types of tumors.

-In some low-grade gliomas, the tumor cells have a change in the BRAF gene known as a V600E mutation, which causes them to make certain proteins that help the cells grow.
+In some low-grade gliomas, the tumor cells have changes (mutations) in the BRAF gene, which causes them to make certain proteins that help the cells grow.

 Dabrafenib and trametinib are targeted drugs that affect some of these proteins.
 (Dabrafenib targets the BRAF protein, while trametinib affects the related MEK protein.)
 Combining these drugs might be an option for children at least one year of age with any type of low-grade glioma with a BRAF V600E mutation that needs treatment other than surgery or radiation.
-If your child has a low-grade glioma, the tumor cells might be tested for this gene change.
+If your child has a low-grade glioma, the tumor cells might be tested for this gene change to see if these drugs might be helpful.

 These drugs are typically taken daily, either as pills or as liquids.